researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/INSTALL.md

     * `subject-dir`: the directory containing the apk file of the app under test;
     * `apk-name`: the name of the apk file;
     * `androidSDK-dir`: the location of the Android SDK;
-    * `instument-outpu-dir`: the directory where the instrumented apk files will be stored;
+    * `instument-output-dir`: the directory where the instrumented apk files will be stored;
     * `android-platform-version`: the version of the Android platform for instrumentation, which is normally set to **26**;
     * `android-build-tool-version`: the version of Android build tool for instrumentation, which is normally set to **27.0.3**;
     * `keystore-path`: the location of the keystore file for re-signing the apk file after instrumentation, see [Android Keystore System](https://developer.android.com/training/articles/keystore) for more details;